pbv-public/fastify-firestore-service/docs/api.md

 ## API Input Data
-Todea APIs can receive input data from a JSON-formatted HTTP request body.
+APIs can receive input data from a JSON-formatted HTTP request body.
 API input MUST ALWAYS be validated.
 To streamline this, API inputs must be described using [Todea schema](https://github.com/pocketgems/schema) (`S`) like this: